nikolapaunovic195/l-ai-lani/README.md

 # Technologies We Used

 We used React as a front end, and Flask for the backend.
 Our main logic for gathering information and communicating with the API's were done using Python.
-We used Perplexity AI and their sonar and sonar-deep-research models for our Research and Deep Research functionality, while incorporating groq's quick AI inference for Notes file ingest, as well as for collecting topics for creating the flashcards.
+We used Perplexity AI and their sonar and sonar-deep-research models for our Research and Deep Research functionality, while incorporating Groq's quick AI inference for notes file ingest, as well as for collecting topics for creating the flashcards.

 # Core Features